-Welcome to Branch Medical Clinic (BMC) Chinhae, Korea.
+Welcome to Branch Health Clinic (BHC) Chinhae, Korea.
 Our parent command is U.S. Naval Hospital, Yokosuka, and we are a tenant command of Commander Fleet Activities Chinhae ( CFAC).
 The clinic is designed and staffed to provide primary care to active duty personnel and command-sponsored beneficiaries assigned to CFAC and their tenant commands.

 Primary care is available for all ages by appointment, with availability well within TRICARE Prime standards.